diogoff/qstvec/README.md

 The circuit `sharp_peak.qasm` corresponds to BlueQubit's *Problem 3: Sharp Peak*.

-The Python script `sharp_peak.py` implements the circuit simulation strategy described in the paper [1].
-(Basically, it is a block-based simulation strategy where multiple gates are composed into a single unitary, and the state vector is evolved block-by-block rather than instruction-by-instruction.)
+The Python script `sharp_peak.py` implements the circuit simulation strategy described in the paper (see below).
+Basically, it is a block-based simulation strategy where multiple gates are composed into a single unitary, and the state vector is evolved block-by-block rather than instruction-by-instruction.

 To use this script, specify the *k* for top-*k* truncation and/or the *p* for *p*-mass truncation.
 (Top‑*k* truncation keeps only the *k* largest‑probability basis states, while *p*‑mass truncation keeps enough terms to cover a fraction *p* of the total probability mass).
 The default values are *k*=0 and *p*=1.0, which mean no truncation.